rjmunro/publish-preview-packages/README.md

 ### Posting Results to PR Comments

-You can use the output to comment on pull requests:
+You can use the output to comment on pull requests. **Important**: Update existing comments instead of creating new ones to avoid clutter.

 ```yaml
 - uses: rjmunro/publish-preview-packages@v1